rcc-uchicago/user-guide/docs/midway23/midway_connecting.md

     midway3-login4.rcc.uchicago.edu
     ```
 ??? note
     In certain rare circumstances you may need to connect to a specific login node.
-In that case you can attempt to ssh into the specific node via:
+In that case you can attempt to ssh into the specific node.
+For example:
     ```
     ssh <CNetID>@midway3-login1.rcc.uchicago.edu
     ```

 ???+ warning
     The login nodes are *NOT* for computionally intensive work.
-For running computationally intensive programs, see [Running jobs on Midway](/docs/midway_jobs_overivew.md).
+For running computationally intensive programs, see [Running Jobs on Midway](/midway23/midway_jobs_overview).

 ## Summary of Connection Methods
 There are two main ways to connect to Midway, detailed below.
 This table provides a high level summary of the two: